Quibi Content On Roku Now: Will You Watch It For Free?

 image via Roku

-As you might recall, specifically because I said so, the Quibi gamble rang in at a cool $1.75 billion.
+As you might recall, specifically because I said Quibi was shutting down, the Quibi gamble rang in at a cool $1.75 billion.
 You’d expect then, especially with the massive names Quibi boasted for their projects, that they’d make a tidy profit.
 Oh, honey.

 According to Deadline, “…the valuation is understood to be less than $100 million” for Quibi content on Roku.
 Not so great for Quibi maybe, but pretty good for Roku.
 As Deadline reports, shares of Roku climbed 5% when the news became public.